More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 Melanie Crissey was a FullStory customer before joining the company in 2017.

-Today, she helps FullStory customers find their “ah-ha!” moments by delivering personalized product content and optimizing the trial experience for new users.
+Today, she helps FullStory customers find their “aha!” moments by delivering personalized product content and optimizing the trial experience for potential customers.

-Let’s see what Melanie answered us when we asked about Product-Led Growth.
+Let’s see what Melanie answered us when we asked about Product-Led Go-to-Market (GTM).

-Question 1: Why such a big discussion about Product-Led Growth?
+Question 1: Why such a big discussion about Product-Led Go-to-Market (GTM)?

-Big discussions about product-led growth are happening right now in part because buyers are bringing their consumer-specific expectations about customer experience into the workplace as they evaluate software for their businesses.
+Big discussions about Product-Led Go-to-Market (GTM) are happening right now in part because buyers are bringing their consumer-specific expectations about customer experience into the workplace as they evaluate new products for their businesses.

 More than ever, people are over-connected as individuals; you can’t necessarily leave your “work self” at the office any more.